Hugius/FabiEngine3D/FabiEngine3D/README.md

 ## Miscellaneous
 ### Tips
 - You can create your own custom subfolder within the main folder of `user\assets`
+- All rotational degrees cannot be higher than 360 or lower than -360 (for example 500 will be 140)
+- AABB's will transform based on their rotation, but only in 90 degree steps (0, 90, 180, 270 degrees)
 ### Performance
 - You can use the performance statistics to analyze your game's performance
 - The amounts of entities are the **total** amounts